akshitagupta15june/akshitagupta15june/README.md

 🥇 Individual outstanding performer of Intech Olympiad 2020.

-🔭 I worked as a project admin and mentor in StudentCode-in program 2020, HakinCodes 2020 and SLOP'2020.Currently working as mentor at NJACK NWoC 2020(IIT Patna) ,Project admin at Script Winter of code 20-21 (SWOC-20), DevScript Winter of Code S01 Project Mentor at Winter of Code 1.0 and mentor at UAceIt Winter of Mentorship
+🔭 I have  worked as a
+project admin and mentor in StudentCode-in program 2020\

+Mentor at HakinCodes 2020

+Mentor at SLOP'2020

+Mentor at NJACK NWoC 2020(IIT Patna)

+Project admin at Script Winter of code 20-21 (SWOC-20)

+DevScript Winter of Code S01

+Project Mentor at Winter of Code 1.0

+Mentor at UAceIt Winter of Mentorship

 Developer Student Club of IIIT Kalyani .